-- document (PDFDocument) A reference to the PDFDocument. - element (LTComponent) A PDF Miner LTComponent. - index (int) The index of the element within the document.
+- document (PDFDocument) A reference to the PDFDocument. - element ($\mbox{\it LTComponent}$) A PDF Miner LTComponent. - index (int) The index of the element within the document. - page_number (int) The page number that the element is on. - font_size_precision (int) How much rounding to apply to the font size.
+The font size will be rounded to this many decimal places.